matheusb432/rust-course/notes/05-threads.md

   - When a thread tries to access data that's locked, it will wait for a random amount of time before trying again.
   - If it fails again, it will wait for a longer amount of time before trying again.
   - This continues until the thread is able to access the data.

+## Parallelization

+- Parallelization is a way to speed up programs by running multiple pieces of code at the same time with multiple threads.
+- It's useful for computationally expensive tasks, such as image processing or machine learning.
+- It's also useful for I/O bound tasks, such as network requests or file I/O.
+- While it can bring performance benefits for many instances, it can be actually slower for smaller, simpler tasks.

+### Parallelization Bottlenecks

+- Amdahl's Law states that the speedup of a program is limited by the amount of code that can be parallelized.
+- The overhead of creating and synchronizing threads can also limit the speedup of a program.
+- False Sharing: When threads frequently access and modify data that are located close to each other in memory, the constant invalidation of cache lines will cause performance issues.
+  - This can be fixed by padding the data so that they're not located close to each other in memory.